-The geotechnical investigation includes activities that would be accessed via U.S. 101, by off-highway roads and trails, and by helicopter:
+The geotechnical investigation includes activities that would be accessed via U.S. 101, by offhighway roads and trails, and by helicopter:

-• U.S. 101 Access: Bore locations B-22, B-23, and B-24 would be accessed directly from U.S. 101.
+• U.S. 101 Access: Bore locations B-23 and B-24 would be accessed directly from U.S. 101 and, though accessed by helicopter, location B-22 is close to the highway.
 Views of construction activities are common on the highway within the project area; therefore, it is not anticipated highway viewers would have a high level of sensitivity to seeing construction equipment.
-Location B-22 would require heavy grading and rock slope protection (RSP).
-However, due to limited visual exposure of the RSP from the highway and measures listed in Section 1.4., it is not anticipated this work would result in a high viewer response.